-It is interesting that Elisha takes Naaman out of his comfort zone, by not greeting the commander’s entourage, accepting the monetary gifts, and by specifying that Naaman immerse himself in the River Jordan seven times.
-Elisha’s response to Naaman asks the commander for humility and trust from Naaman, while clearly disassociating the healing from any worldly influence, so that credit would go solely to the Lord.
+It is interesting that Elisha takes Naaman out of his comfort zone, by not greeting the commander’s entourage, accepting the monetary gifts, and by specifying that Naaman immerses himself in the River Jordan seven times.
+Elisha’s response to Naaman asks the commander for humility and trust from Naaman, while clearly disassociating the healing from any worldly influence so that credit would go solely to the Lord.
 Elisha, unlike some of today’s “fake faith healers” did not want, as Naaman had expected, make an overt show of the healing.
 The prophet refused a treasure of gifts in exchange for the miracle.
 Elisha wanted Naaman to be aware that it was the Lord and Nauuman’s trust in the Lord that brought the healing.
 Trust leads to belief, and belief leads to faith in God.

 Naaman initially hesitates to obey Elisha’s instructions, angered by both the reception from Elisha and the unexpected method of the healing, is convinced to follow the directions from the prophet.
 Naaman is healed and acknowledges God, but tries to reward Elisha who reuses a wealth of gifts.
-Elisha tells Naaman that the healing is a gift from God, not the prophet.
+Elisha tells Naaman that healing is a gift from God, not the prophet.

-We should not forget that Naaman’s faith and healing from God was initiated by a nameless servant girl’s faith and testimony.
+We should not forget that Naaman’s faith and healing from God were initiated by a nameless servant girl’s faith and testimony.
 This servant girl was abducted from her home in a raid by Syrian soldiers, loses all of her petitions and retains only her faith in God.
-She seems to have every right to allow her master suffer from his affliction of Leprosy, after all he is a commander of her captors responsible for her servitude.
+She seems to have every right to allow her master to suffer from his affliction of Leprosy, after all, he is a commander of her captors responsible for her servitude.
 The servant could have offered to tell her master of healing from God in exchange for her freedom, but the account gives no indication that she was released after Naaman was healed.
 The servant’s sharing her belief with her master was based on her compassion for an oppressor and her faith in God.

 Later, we see that Elisha’s servant, Gehazi, is tempted and accepts the gifts offered by Naaman by telling Naaman that Elisha had a change in heart.
 Gehazi hides the offering in his house and denies to Elisha that he went out.
 We see that Elisha is aware and disappointed in Gehazi’s actions as we see in 2 Kings 5:26-27: